ningsihadityas/local-schedule-notification/README.md

 This App has local schedule notification as a reminder at particular time both on iOS and Android.

-The notification are set local in index.js (background) and app.js (foreground)
+The notification are set locally in index.js (background) and app.js (foreground)

 I use two library: